 Fair Debt Collection Practices Act Summary

 Debt collectors, the third-party companies that collect debts on behalf of other businesses, are infamous for some of their underhanded tactics used to collect debts from consumers.
 Many collectors get away with these tricks because consumers are not aware of the laws dictating how collectors can – and how they cannot – deal with consumers when collecting a debt.
-Knowing the law can help you protect your rights with debt collectors.
+Knowing the law can help you protect your rights.

 The FDCPA - The Law for Debt Collectors